-10. Candidates will receive written notification of the award of a University Medal.
+- Candidates will receive written notification of the award of a Medal.

-11. Feedback from the committees considering nominations for University Medals is not provided.
+- Feedback from the committees considering nominations for Medals is not provided.

-12. The decision of the committees considering nominations for University Medals is final and no correspondence will be entered into.
+- The decision of the committees considering nominations for Medals is final and no correspondence will be entered into.

-13. The University Medal Committee provides an annual report to Academic Board on the medals awarded in the previous year, including the distribution by gender and by College.
+- The ANU Medals Committee provides an annual report to Academic Board on the medals awarded in the previous year, including the distribution by gender, international/domestic, Aboriginal and Torres Strait Islander, cultural and linguistic diversity, and College.